jbcoe/value_types/DRAFT.md

 is default constructible.
 Moving a value type onto the free store should not add or remove the ability to be default constructed.

-Pairwise-comparison operators, which are defined only for `indirect`, compare the owned objects where the owned objects can be compared: where `T` is ordered, `indirect<T>` is also ordered.

-The hash operation, which is defined only for `indirect`, hashes the owned object where the owned object can be hashed.

-We discuss why only `indirect` is comparable and hashable in an appendix.

 ### Unobservable null state and interaction with `std::optional`

 Both `indirect` and `polymorphic` have a null state that is used to implement